neicnordic/neic.no/_posts/2026-05-29-nordic-data-stewardship-network.md

 ---
-title: FAIR together: The Nordic Data Stewardship Network
+title: "FAIR together: The Nordic Data Stewardship Network"
-summary: NDSN is a collaborative initiative to strengthen data stewardship across the Nordic countries.
-NeIC, with its extensive history of contributing to several related initiatives, participates in the steering of the network and co-organised an event in May.
+summary: "NDSN is a collaborative initiative to strengthen data stewardship across the Nordic countries.
+NeIC, with its extensive history of contributing to several related initiatives, participates in the steering of the network and co-organised an event in May."
 photo: /assets/images/latest-news-78.png
 ---